Venture Kick

 Pre Seed Round in 2025

 CellX Biosolutions specializes in sustainable chemical waste management.
 It offers services such as custom bacterial community biodiscovery and optimization, biodegradability studies, and deployment using microfluidic devices.
-The company helps industries treat pollutants like PFAS, pharmaceuticals, and microplastics, and enables chemical and pharmaceutical producers to manage their waste efficiently and sustainably.
+The company helps industries treat pollutants like PFAS, pharmaceuticals, and microplastics, and enables chemical and pharmaceutical producers to manage their waste cost-effectively and sustainably.

 Grensol Group